IntroToCode/Spring22_Recipes_Codemates5/breakfast/readme.md

 2 tablespoons almond butter,
 1 tablespoon maple syrup,
 1 tablespoon fresh lemon juice,
-¼- inch piece fresh ginger, optional
+¼- inch piece fresh ginger (optional)

 ## Equipment needed:
 Blender and bowl

 ## Steps for preparation:

-Get out all of your ingredients and measure them according to the Ingredients above
+Get out all of your ingredients and measure them according to the ingredients above.

 Place all the ingredients in a blender, and blend until smooth!
 If the smoothie is too thick to blend, add more almond milk as needed to reach your desired consistency.